Urinary tract Infections

 • Using urine sterilizing pills or taking a low dose of an antibiotic after sex or daily for several months.

-Screenshot 87 - Urinary Tract Infections 1
+Screenshot 87 - Urinary tract Infections 1

 What are your feelings